 The morning of the race

-The morning of the race, participants will be transported to their respective starting site according to the following.
+The morning of the race, participants will be transported to their respective starting site from the finish site near the Gare du Palais.

-FREE for participants, on showing their bib on boarding the buses.
+FREE for participants, on showing their bib on boarding the bus shuttles.

 $7 for friends and family taxes included.

-Available only for the 42,2 and the 21,1 starts; not available for the start of the 10K.
+Available only for the 42.2K and the 21.1K starts; not available for the start of the Oasis 10K.

-Tickets can only be bought at the Sports and Fitness Expo.
+Tickets can only be bought at the Sports & Fitness Expo.

 Tickets are not sold the morning of the races.